oscaram007/webforge/README.md

 ## 🎓 What It Takes to Build Something Like This

-> This section is for anyone curious about the **craft and thinking** behind the tool.
+> This section is for anyone curious about the **craft and thinking** 🧰🛠⚙️🔍 behind the tool.
-> You do not need to understand any of this to use WebForge — but if you have ever
+> You do not need to understand any of this to use WebForge.
+But, if you have ever
 > wondered what building something like this actually involves, here is an honest
 > answer in plain language.